 Cast Members of Note- Aaron "The Other" Ashmore, Cindy Sampson, Meghan Heffern, and a bunch of people pretending to be Polish.

-What's it About?- The Shrine is yet another story about an over ambitious woman getting herself and her friends in a load of creepy trouble (e.g. The Tunnel, Blair Witch, etc...)
+The Shrine is yet another story about an over-ambitious woman getting herself and her friends into a shitload of creepy trouble (e.g. The Tunnel, Blair Witch, etc...)
 Carmen is a journalist who is tired of writing stories about bees.
 When her boss sends her on a trip to write yet another scathing expose' on bees, she instead takes off for Poland, to search for a missing backpacker.
 Of course she can't just go alone, so she brings along her trusty intern sidekick and her photographer boyfriend.

 |"Come on guys, nothing could possibly go wrong if we go down here!"|

 |"Wait a minute... you... you want a hug?"|